Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 After Sweethearts was published in hardback in 1994, several people came forward to verify what was in the book.
 Reporter May Mann, who once dated Nelson Eddy and also knew about Jeanette and Gene’s honeymoon fiasco, verified those facts to an interviewer who subsequently sponsored a book-signing luncheon for me in Palm Springs.
 Charles Blackwell wrote me in 1995 that the part about Jeanette making private recordings for Nelson with intimate spoken introductions was indeed true.
 He had seen those recordings at a private Hollywood party around 1946 when Jeanette and Nelson showed up as a couple…and Jeanette had the recordings with her, in a special case.
 She gave them to their host (apparently their doctor) to borrow.
 Despite the presence of Judy Garland and other Hollywood luminaries at this party, Blackwell was most surprised to see Jeanette MacDonald and Nelson Eddy – supposedly happily married to others.
 “They looked very much in love.
 I remember his hands on her waist the whole time.
 She was dazzling and everyone commented how happy they looked…They couldn’t keep their hands off each other.”
 For nearly fifty years Charles Blackwell had wondered why those home recordings they were talking about were so important.
 Now he knew.

-Still other women came forward, after decades of vowing never to talk about their intimate friendship with Nelson Eddy.
+Still other women came forward after decades of vowing never to talk about their intimate relationship with Nelson Eddy.
 But after reading all the slander about him and his sexuality, and the lie still being perpetuated that he and Jeanette MacDonald did not get along off-screen – well, they decided it was better to set the record straight.
-One of these women is known as K.T.
-Ernshaw, you can read an excerpt from her published article here on the website.
+One of these women was Laurrie Garner (aka K.T.
+Ernshaw), you can read an excerpt from her published article here on the website.

-I updated Sweethearts in a revised 2001 edition.
+I updated Sweethearts in a softcover 2001 edition.
 I also wrote a companion to Sweethearts, an Interactive Biography filled with candid pictures that proved parts of the story, such as the fact that Nelson Eddy and Jeanette MacDonald knew each other before Naughty Marietta began production in the fall of 1934.
 And I have annotated two books, one is Jeanette’s unpublished autobiography (a manuscript filled with her penciled notes all over the pages), the other a collection of love letters she wrote boyfriend Irving Stone during her Broadway years.
-These original letters were photographed and reproduced in the book.
-I ruffled some feathers by claiming that Jeanette had a bad heart for years (probably one of the reasons she could not have a child).
-Certain people took offense at this but Jeanette herself verified my claim in a letter from August 1929 in which she wrote Irving Stone that she was recovering from a heart attack.
+These original letters were photographed and reproduced in the book Jeanette MacDonald: The Irving Stone Letters.
+I ruffled some feathers by claiming that Jeanette had a bad heart for years.
+For some unknown reason certain people took offense at this but Jeanette herself verified my claim in a letter from August 1929 in which she wrote Irving Stone that she was recovering from a heart attack.

 Another sore point with some folks was that I had the audacity to first publish Jeanette MacDonald’s accurate birthdate: 1903.
 How did I know it was 1903?
 Simple, I asked her sister Blossom.
 Their first cousin Esther Shipp later verified it by showing me the family Bible that that Jeanette had signed (giving the year as 1903).
 Some years later I was able to get a photocopy of Jeanette’s baptismal record – finally an official record that clinched it.
 You can imagine this didn’t sit well with certain people – who had produced a copy of Jeanette’s driver’s license as “proof” that she was really born in 1907.
 Big deal, so she lied about her age – as many movie stars have done over the years.
 I might add that Gene Raymond, her widower, continued the deception by having the false 1907 date placed on her crypt.